 Cover loosely and let rise 30 minutes.
 Heat oven to 425°. with rack in the lower third of the oven.
 Bake 20-25 minutes or until focaccia edges are brown and cheese is melted.
 Wash and sanitize work surfaces, hands and utensils after handling raw flour and dough.
 Do not allow baked products to come in contact with surfaces that have not been sanitized after coming in contact with raw dough or flour.
 The bread should have an internal temperature over 190°F to ensure that it is cooked through properly.
 Cool to room temperature and cut into wedges before serving.

 *You'll notice us adding some baking safety tips to many of our directions here on Organic Grains.
 This is in response to some recent developments in the flour and milling industry.
 The Baker's Bottom Line for Food Safety: Raw flour, baking mixes, batter and dough are not ready-to-eat.
-Flour, as well as eggs, must be thoroughly cooked or baked before eating to prevent illness from potential bacteria in flour.
+Flour, must be thoroughly cooked or baked before eating to prevent illness from potential bacteria in flour.
 Wash hands, utensils, and surfaces after mixing and handling batter and dough.